 Weather in Dubai

 We visited Dubai in June and we seriously struggled with the heat.
 In the summer months it can get to around 40 degrees Celsius, although everything is air conditioned so that certainly helps.
 Peak travel season is from October to April when the weather is a lot milder.
 On average in winter it usually sits around the mid 20’s (Celsius).
 Keep in mind that a lot of your time in Dubai will probably be spent inside or sat around a pool.
 Most places in Dubai have air conditioning too, so no need to worry about the heat when you are indoors.

-When to visit Dubai
+When to plan your 2 days in Dubai

 When you only have 2 days in Dubai you need to make sure you visit at the right time.
 As mentioned above peak travel season in Dubai is October to April.
 If you visit in the summer you will struggle.
 We found it really difficult to be outside for long periods of time, unless of course we were sitting in the hotel pool.
 Another thing to check before visiting Dubai is to avoid visiting during Ramadan.
 UAE is a Muslim country and Ramadan is a time when Muslims fast during the day.
 It is probably best to avoid visiting during this time because a lot of places will close.

 What to pack for your 2 days in Dubai